ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 ``specifications/common/pipeline.yaml``.

-You can see in the ``implementation_metadata.yaml`` that the ``_python_pandas`` implementations we've selected for the four steps all use the same Singularity container (``image_path``).
+You can see in the ``implementation_metadata.yaml`` that the ``_python_pandas`` implementations we've selected for the four steps all use the same Singularity container, or ``image_path``.
-However, the implementations do need to behave a bit differently, because Step 4 has two inputs.
+However, the step implementations can't be the exact same, because Step 4 has two inputs.
 The default behavior of the container is to accept a *single* input using the environment variable ``DUMMY_CONTAINER_MAIN_INPUT_FILE_PATHS``, which is the environment variable specified in the single input slot defined in ``pipeline_schema_constants/development.py`` for Steps 1, 2, and 3.